LaurentVeyssier/Detect-and-localize-manufacturing-defects-from-images/README.md

 # Results

 After limited training (40 epochs), the classification model reaches satisfying performance.
 F1 score over 0.86 and average accuracy of 88%.
+This performance is achieved by rejecting images with probability of default below 0.01 (1%) and classifying as faulty all above this threshold.
+A less strict threshold of 0.5 leads to an overall accuracy of over 97%.

 ![](asset/classification.jpg)

 The segmentation model uses a custom loss function to address the pixel-wise classification.
 The project uses the `Focal Tversky Attention U-Net` function available [here](https://github.com/nabsabraham/focal-tversky-unet/blob/master/losses.py). @article{focal-unet, title={A novel Focal Tversky loss function with improved Attention U-Net for lesion segmentation}, author={Abraham, Nabila and Khan, Naimul Mefraz}, journal={arXiv preprint arXiv:1810.07842}, year={2018} }.
 The outcome is illustrated below:

 ![](asset/default.jpg)

+In the segmentation step, the project applies the detection threshold of 0.01 once again, rejecting images with probability of default below the threshold and processing all other images for visualization of the detected faulty areas.
+Steel sheets classified as faulty are therefore identical in both steps.